PAUSTI2022/PAUSTI2022.github.io/2022/adv-digi-des/assignments/assignment1.md

 ## Requirments

-Use the binary Tree implemented in tutorial 8 and add the following functions:
+Use the VHDL code implemented in lecture 1 and add the following steps:
-1. Preorder function to traverse the tree in postorder manner
+1. xxxxxxxxxxxxx
-2. Postorder function to traverse the tree in postorder manner
+2. xxxxxxxxxxxxx

 ## Important Notes